Service Level Agreement: What Every SaaS Buyer Needs to Know

 Key components of an SLA

-Even though service level agreements have various clauses, there are 8 key clauses that you must pay attention to:
+Even though service level agreements have various clauses, there are some key clauses that you must pay attention to:

-To know more about these clauses and look at SLA examples, click here.
+To learn more about these clauses and SLA examples, click here.

 When do I need an SLA?